jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Attendance module </h3>
-<p align="justify">Today, I studied about how to mark attendance in erpnext.
+<p align="justify">Today, I studied about how to mark attendance.
 There are two methods to mark attendance:- using Student attendance and Student Attendance tool.
 For marking attendance of single student we can use student attendance and for bulk entries, we can use student attendance tool.
  </p>

 <!----------------------------------------------------------------------------------------------------------------------------->